Barrow-in-Furness

+Barrow served as the centre of the Borough of Barrow-in-Furness from 1974 until 2023, when the borough was abolished and a parish council established.
+Barrow is one of England's few planned towns and has a high level of heritage assets compared nationally.
+Natives of Barrow, as well as the local dialect, are known as Barrovian.

+Its economy remains dominated by the defence sector, although defence spending cuts since the end of the Cold War have increased unemployment in the town.
+As of 2025, the BAE Systems shipyard is the largest in the UK by workforce; it has produced Royal Navy flagships, nuclear submarines and other naval and commercial vessels.
+The town is a hub for energy generation and handling, particularly offshore wind farms.

 Toponymy

 The name was originally that of an island, Barrai, which can be traced back to 1190.
 This was later renamed Old Barrow, recorded as Oldebarrey in 1537, and Old Barrow Insula and Barrohead in 1577.
 The island was then joined to the mainland and the town took its name.
 The name itself seems to mean "island with promontory", combining British barro- and Old Norse ey, but it is more likely that Scandinavian settlers simply accepted barro- as a meaningless name, and so added an explanatory Old Norse second element.